 Segmentations allow you to group customers on the basis of their attributes and activities, and help you to understand how these groups differ from each other.

-If you want to segment events, please look at our article about event segmentation.
+If you want to segment events, read our article about event segmentation.

 You can watch this video to get an overview of the basic features in segmentations.
-Everything is covered in the textual guide too.
+Everything is also covered in the textual guide.

 You should use segmentations whenever you want to group customers based on any metric.
 For example, on the revenue they generated, on their engagement, or their activity in your business.
 You can also group customers based on which funnels they have completed.

 Apart from the visualization of segments, you can also see movements between segments in time, calculate aggregated data such as total revenue for different segments, or target customers through scenarios.
 You can also use every saved segmentation in other analyses, which is usually done to compare the performance of different groups, for example, in A/B testing.

 b.
 Click on the

 + sign next to the